 Change control applies to five kinds of document/resource:

-Reference data and codelists
+Reference data and codelists (through ERA CCM procedures)

-ERA Technical Documents
+ERA Technical Documents (through ERA CCM procedures)

-Implementation Guides (including quality rules)
+IT Specifications (including quality rules)

 Operational computer service requirements

 the TAP TSI Architecture definition.

 Change management in the entity will be risk-driven, so the effort applied in each case will depend on the class of the change as defined above.
 However, the process to be followed is essentially the same in all cases, whichever type of document/resource is affected.